 Leadership Overview

-Lewisville ISD has 8 executives leading key functions including technology, finance, human resources, and governance.
+Lewisville ISD has 9 executives leading key functions including strategy, technology, finance, human resources, and board governance.

-Driven by a commitment to educational excellence, Lewisville ISD focuses on providing comprehensive pre-kindergarten through 12th-grade education across Lewisville and 12 surrounding municipalities, shaping future leaders through innovative learning environments.
+Driven by a commitment to educational excellence, Lewisville ISD focuses on providing comprehensive pre-kindergarten through 12th-grade education across Lewisville and 12 surrounding municipalities, shaping future leaders through robust academic and extracurricular programs.

-Driven by a commitment to educational excellence, Lewisville ISD focuses on providing comprehensive pre-kindergarten through 12th-grade education across Lewisville and 12 surrounding municipalities, shaping future leaders through innovative learning environments.
+Driven by a commitment to educational excellence, Lewisville ISD focuses on providing comprehensive pre-kindergarten through 12th-grade education across Lewisville and 12 surrounding municipalities, shaping future leaders through robust academic and extracurricular programs.

 Leadership Roles at Lewisville ISD